 Your Visit for Surgery

-The main entrance of the Urology Surgical Center is the door to the right at our main building entrance.
-Visitors may wait for patients in the reception area.
-Our receptionist will verify your demographic and insurance information and alert the nursing staff of your arrival.
+The main entrance of the Urology Surgical Center is the door to the right of at our main building entrance.
+You will be greeted in the surgery center reception area.
+Our receptionist will verify your information (demographic and insurance) and will alert the nursing staff of your arrival.

-After your surgery, you will be taken to the recovery area.
-Depending upon your surgery and type of anesthesia, you may remain in bed for a short time, move directly to a recliner, or change clothes and be dismissed.
-Family members are generally allowed to join you in the recliner recovery area.Once you are fully awake, you will be offered fluids and a light snack, such as crackers.
-Your nurse will:
+Depending upon your surgery and type of anesthesia you received, you may remain in bed for a short time, move directly to a recliner, or change clothes and be dismissed.
+Family members are generally allowed in the recovery areas; however patient safety and patient privacy is also important; so visitors allowed in our recovery area at the discretion of the nurse and care team.

-Patients having surgeries utilizing local anesthesia or intravenous sedation are generally discharged 30 minutes to two hours following surgery.
-For your safety, after a general anesthetic, you MUST have someone available to drive you home and be with you the first 24 hours following your procedure.
+Patients will be monitored to ensure they are safe to discharge from the facility.
+Recovery time can vary from patient to patient.
+For your safety, after receiving sedating medication or anesthesia, you MUST have someone drive you home and to be with you the first 24 hours following your procedure.